fauzibrillian/fauzibrillian/README.md

 - 📫 How to reach me **brillianfauzi@gmail.com**

 Hello, I'm Fauzi Brillian Ananta, a dedicated backend developer with a passion for crafting robust and efficient solutions.
-My expertise lies in **GO, PHP, and MySQL**, where I bring ideas to life through clean and scalable code.
+My expertise in **GO, PHP, and MySQL**, where I bring ideas to life through clean and scalable code.

 Let's collaborate and build something extraordinary together! 🚀